glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

  - Some tools are primarily geared for Law Enforcement and don't cater to the enterprise teams that will probably never testify in court.
  - Most are WAY overpriced for what they offer.

 Enough of my complaining.
-I will explain my reasoning for the tools I use and let you figure out what works best for your
+I will explain my reasoning for the tools I use and let you figure out what works best for your work flow and environment.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTUwOTMzMjBdfQ==
+eyJoaXN0b3J5IjpbLTE5OTg0MzU5NTFdfQ==
 -->